ch-stark/argocdpoliciesblog/blog.md

     recurse: true # <--- Here
 ```

-See some of the Policies being synced onto the HubCluster using ArgoCD-Applications in the Governance-View.
+See some of the Policies being synced onto the Hub-Cluster using ArgoCD-Applications in the `Governance-View`.
 ![Governance-View](images/policies_from_argo.png)

 This short overview had the purpose to explain why it is a good idea to use policies together with GitOpsOperator/ArgoCD.
 Both approaches can benefit from each other.
+Certainly it needs to be highlighted that the focus of RHACM-Policies is to support Customer to achieve more easier `compliance` from a technical point of view.
 You get all the benefits highlighted above out of the box.